pharrison31415/drone-cone-proto/doc/HighLevelDesign.md

 - Drone inventory - the drone operator can access this page
 - Add drones - the drone operator would be able to add new drones

-### Contact Page

-This page would be the only way to contact between us and the customers other than the order pages

-- Customer info - would ask for customers information to contact customer

 ## UML Diagram